Human Papillomavirus (HPV)

 Most HPV infections (9 out of 10) go away by themselves within two years.
 But, sometimes HPV infections will last longer, and can cause certain types of cancers.
 HPV infections can cause cancers of the:

-• anus and back of the throat, including the base of the tongue and tonsils (oropharynx), in both women and men.
+• back of the throat, including the base of the tongue and tonsils (oropharynx).

-Every year in the United States, HPV causes 33,700 cases of cancer in men and women.
+Every year in the United States, HPV causes 33,700 cases of cancer.

-Everyone should have the HPV vaccine before the age of 26.
+Everyone should get the HPV vaccine before the age of 26.

-Students with SHIP: make an appointment with the Immunization clinic on eTang to get the HPV vaccine.
+• Students with SHIP: make an appointment with the Immunization clinic through the eTang Portal to get the HPV vaccine.

-Students without SHIP: contact your primary care physician and ask about getting the HPV vaccine.
+• Students can contact their primary care physician and ask about options for getting the HPV vaccine.

 Resources to learn more about HPV